-Now, I know not everyone is a fan of black comedy, so British film Four Lions, will only appeal to certain audiences.
-The film is a political satire about homegrown Jihad terrorists from Sheffield, who are … Well let’s just say, a pretty hopeless bunch.
+Now, I know not everyone is a fan of black comedy, so British film Four Lions will only appeal to certain audiences.
+The film is a political satire about homegrown Jihad terrorists from Sheffield, who are … Well let’s just say, are a pretty hopeless bunch.
 Whilst being really funny, the film is actually a very intelligent and thought-provoking insight into extremism and oppression.
 However, it’s one of the most controversial films out there.
 Its controversy is a must-see.

 This Is England (2006)

 Shane Meadows’ This Is England is arguably one of the greatest British films of all time.
-It’s ten years since it was released, but it’s still feels incredibly fresh.
+It’s ten years since it was released, but it still feels incredibly fresh.
 No doubt it’s a timeless film.
 This is England focuses on young skinheads in 1980s Britain.
 If you haven’t seen this film, I’ll let you know it’s the type of film that will really make you evaluate society and its culture.

 Eternal Sunshine of the Spotless Mind (2004)

 As one of my favourite films, it was always going to be difficult not to include Michael Gondry’s masterpiece on this list.
-Eternal Sunshine of the Spotless Mind stars Jim Carrey and Kate Winslet, who portray an estranged couple who have erased each other from their memories.
-The film will probably confuse you on the first watch, but honestly this film is worth the multiple viewings needed to understand its complex narrative.
+Eternal Sunshine of the Spotless Mind stars Jim Carrey and Kate Winslet, who play an estranged couple who have erased each other from their memories.
+The film will probably confuse you on the first watch, but honestly, this film is worth the multiple viewings needed to understand its complex narrative.
 It’s a really romantic and comical film, which stresses the power and importance of the human memory.

 Partly based on the 1999 Columbine High School massacre, Elephant is an extremely evocative film that we don’t tend to hear much about.
 The film follows the lives of several characters in a fictional school, who are unaware of the horrific event about to take place.
 The film doesn’t glorify death and violence, as it’s all captured in a very matter-of-fact way.
 Elephant is very unconventional and definitely deserves way more attention.